Unravelling the Story Structure Of Tangled: The Series

 - The storyform for the entire series ties both of the first two seasons together—they're related to each other by the series' first two structural Signposts

-The storyform for the first season—the special narrative code—can be found in the Narrative First Atomizer, a service built from the ground-up to support the development of amazing stories.
+The storyform for the first season—the special narrative code—can be found in the Subtxt, a service built from the ground-up to support the development of amazing stories.

 Digging Deep Down